 Understanding the Science and Practicalities Behind Door Sealing

 The history of door sealing in carpet cleaning is intertwined with the evolution of cleaning technology.
-Early carpet cleaning methods often involved harsh chemicals and excessive amounts of water, leading to significant moisture problems.
+But early carpet cleaning methods often involved harsh chemicals and excessive amounts of water, leading to significant moisture problems.
 As cleaning techniques improved, so did the awareness of the importance of moisture control.
 Door sealing emerged as a simple yet effective way to mitigate these issues, becoming a standard practice in professional carpet cleaning.

 Trends and Latest Developments